PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 16:56:26
+Last updated: 2024-04-02 16:57:00
-Random Quote: If we look at the world with a love of life, the world will reveal its beauty to us. - Daisaku Ikeda
+Random Quote: Maxim for life: You get treated in life the way you teach people to treat you. - Wayne Dyer